 Buyers or consumers know their referent influencer.
 They trust them and they actively seek out their advice.
 These influencers are attractive to us, they influence us at the research stage and their opinions count when it matters the most.
 Their charm and their charisma are compelling and have a hold over me.
 The “hold” that is over me is there because I respect them.
 I give that respect willingly and unlike the expert who has all the credentials, or the positional who has my heart the referent influencer is the friendly person that gives me their opinion on something, on request.

-Their influence they have comes through the items they share, our common interests and our experiences of them, their openness and their honesty.
+Their influence they have comes through the items they share, our common interests and our experiences with them, their openness, and their honesty.
 One person’s referent influencer is not another’s.
 Unlike the expert influencer, these people know the consumer personally.
 They are not in the immediate sphere of influence like the reward influencer but they can transition from referent to expert to reward with ease depending on the circumstances (no research to support this, just life experience).
-Of the three types of influencer here, they are the most energetic yet one of the most overlooked when it comes to companies and brands reaching out.
+Of the three types of influencers here, they are the most energetic yet one of the most overlooked when it comes to companies and brands reaching out.

 All three of these influencers will happily use the two other types of social power that French and Raven talk about – Informational Power (influence) and Coercive Power.
 Overlaps happen and that makes it all part of the fun when it comes to identifying your influencers.

-Danny Brown and Sam Fiorella have an excellent case study in their book Influence Marketing (a social media must read).
-In the case study they show how a company located a type of influencer over their consumer (in this case a caregiver) rather than those with social influence sharing (broadcasting) the type of content consumed by their target market.
+Danny Brown and Sam Fiorella have an excellent case study in their book Influence Marketing (a social media must-read).
+In the case study, they show how a company located a type of influencer over their consumer (in this case a caregiver) rather than those with social influence sharing (broadcasting) the type of content consumed by their target market.
 Go check the book out.

 Here’s what I recommend